michaelwagstaff/wikireader-embed/README.md

 This wikireader is designed to load wikipedia pages, presenting the data in a more user friendly manner.

+It is designed to be generic, so should work in most use cases.

 ## Installation

 Download the repository or add as a submodule to the root of your existing code